jcurry/ZenPacks.ZenSystems.olsonPower/README.rst

 Configuration
 =============

-This ZenPack was tested with Zenoss 3.1 against Olson 9016 V01 devices
+This ZenPack was tested with Zenoss 3.1 and Zenoss 4.2 against Olson 9016 V01 devices

 Change History
 ==============